sastaffo/Assign1_LCA/LCA/README.md

 ***

-# My Approach
+## My Approach
 I plan to write this code and its unit tests in Python.
 I have never used Python before.
 1. I will read about unit testing in Python
 2. I will sketch a few binary trees with nodes selected and their LCA marked.
 I will try to include as many edge cases as I can, such as cases where:
-..a. one of the selected nodes is the LCA
+   1. one of the selected nodes is the LCA
-..b. the selected nodes are the same
+   2. the selected nodes are the same
-..c. one of the selected nodes is not in the graph ..d.
+   3. one of the selected nodes is not in the graph
 3. I will construct tests for each of the sample graphs I have drawn
 4. I will construct a `Node` class and a `BinaryTree` class and the necessary functionality to pass the tests
 5. I will run the tests and correct the classes as needed.

+## Design Decisions
+1. A node can be its own Lowest Common Ancestor if the other node(s) is/are a) itself b) not valid or c) a descendent of the node